strblr/pegase/README.md

 That can already be pretty useful, but what you usually want to do is to process these `children` in certain ways at strategic steps during parse time in order to incrementally build your desired output.
 This is where *semantic actions* come into play.

 **A semantic action wraps around a `Parser` and calls a callback on success.
 This callback will be given `children`, captures, matched substring and more.
-If it returns `undefined`, no child will be emitted.
+If it returns `undefined`, children will be forwarded.
 Any other return value will be emitted as a single child.**

 Let's take our `prefix` grammar and say we want to make it generate the input expression in postfix notation (operators *after* operands).
 All we need to do is wrap a semantic action around `op expr expr`, reorder its `children` to postfix order, join them into a string and emit that string as a single child.